duke79/catharsis/book/01_preface.md

 > Some ways are better than others while dealing with the unknown.

 The contradictions happen when two assertions made are impossible to be true simultaneously, given the constraints/axioms.
 Sometimes it's the axioms that are faulty, sometimes the constraints aren't correctly assumed.
 In those cases, those axioms must be stated (and if not verifiable, to be considered beliefs) excplicitly.
-Eventually, the law of noncontradiction holds. [[3]](https://en.wikipedia.org/wiki/Law_of_noncontradiction)
+Eventually, the law of noncontradiction must hold. [[3]](https://en.wikipedia.org/wiki/Law_of_noncontradiction) Lesser the contradictions, more pleasing the hypothesis/theory.

 ---